-I am conscious that political, financial and social challenges are often felt deeply by our community.
-The work Poplar HARCA does to create opportunities that improve life chances and experiences is, therefore, a cornerstone.
-From supporting residents into work and training to improving health and well-being to inspiring young people to be future leaders, our investment in our community will continue to be a priority for us.
+I am conscious that political, financial and social challenges are often felt more deeply by our community than elsewhere.
+The work Poplar HARCA does to create opportunities to improve life chances and experiences is, therefore, our cornerstone.
+From supporting residents into work and training to improving health and well-being to inspiring young people to be future leaders, our investment in our community will continue to be a priority.